andriesfilmer/gtd/cheatsheets/keyboards.md

 * See which device has FILE_ERROR_ACCESS_DENIED
 * If /dev/hidraw4, then `sudo chmod 777 /dev/hidraw4`

+### Hard Reset (Unplug Method)

+* If the keyboard is unresponsive, use this method:
+* Unplug the USB cable from the keyboard.
+* Hold down the ESC key.
+* While holding ESC, plug the USB cable back in.
+* Hold for about 5 seconds until the keyboard flashes.

+## Use via AppImage

+    sudo apt install libfuse2

+Download the latest version <https://github.com/the-via/releases/releases/>

+    chmod +x via-*.AppImage
+    ./via-3.0.0-linux.AppImage --no-sandbox

+### Troubleshooting

+* Go to chrome://settings/content/all
+* Search for usevia.app
+* Delete all data for that site
+* Close and reopen the browser

+Enable WebHID flag (if needed) Go to:

+    Chrome: chrome://flags/#enable-experimental-web-platform-features

+Set it to Enabled, then restart the browser.

 ### My current layers

 Layer 0